 4. You can participate in almost any 529 plan in the US regardless of where you live.
 I started Nebraska 529 plans for my younger children while living in Missouri.
 (This might, however, affect the deductibility of your contributions.)

 5. In many cases, 529 plans can be used at eligible trade and technical schools if your child decides not to attend university.

 6. Also, they can be transferred between family members without consequence.
 So, say your oldest daughter decides she’s not going to attend college.
 You can use her 529 plan to pay for your middle son’s college expenses by simply changing the plan beneficiary.

 7. Accessing the money is surprisingly easy.
-In my case, I could choose between having a check mailed to me, or having the money paid directly to the school.
+In my case, I could choose between two options- having a check mailed to me, or having the funds paid directly to the school.
 I thought the latter option sounded quicker and easier.
 It took one short phone call for the balance of my daughter’s fall tuition balance to be paid.